 Building a scalable network that detects and identifies objects as fast as your brain starts with the vision of the vehicle.
 Forward-facing cameras and radar will soon be standard equipment in all cars.
 Those cameras will see everything we see, naturally, but those cameras have to be connected to a system that can accurately identify the things in the field of view.

 As the first step, the navigation system must be taught what to look for.
-Teaching a computer to identify a particular sign is a huge task.
+Teaching a computer to identify a particular sign is a significant task.
 To reliably learn a new sign, for example, any system will require example pictures of that sign in all conditions, and from all possible angles.
 This results in hundreds of thousands of images of the same sign.

-Using this approach, HERE built an extended database of objects.
 The next task is identifying those objects in real-time.

 Consider the stop sign example from before.
 Imagine that stop sign is in front of a vehicle that can take a picture of the intersection in front of it.
 Unfortunately, that single picture is of limited use.
 A 2D picture of an intersection may contain a multitude of important objects: the stop sign, cross-walk markers, turn signs printed on the road, the middle lane divider, the posted speed limit, and quite a bit more.
 The objects might be detected by the system’s AI, but their distance and relative position would be extremely difficult to tell from one picture.